 NCATC Friends and Colleagues,

 NCATC will continue to expand, explore, and exploit all of the important, emerging technology trends in advanced technology related and industry-driven workforce development needs for the 21st century together with all of our education, workforce and strategic industry partners and members.
-Both of our 2020 national events will be immersed in Industry 4.0 related workforce development trends - as in the past several years!

-J. Craig McAtee, NCATC CEO & Executive Director
+J. Craig McAtee, NCATC Executive Director & CEO